Below is some useful information including some oral hygiene tips, special offers and FAQs.

 - 2 to 17 years old for at least 1 day that year

 The first visit is to establish a baseline and obtain all your records.
 We then find out what your goals and expected outcomes are and together formulate a treatment plan and timeline.
-We then finish by doing an ultrasonic scale and clean, polish and prophy, and apply fluoride.
-Option for a complimentary take-home whitening kit is given and we also give you a bag of goodies to take with you.
+We then finish by doing an ultrasonic scale and clean, polish and prophy, apply fluoride and we also give you a bag of goodies to take with you.

 Calculus builds up and can not be removed by simple brushing.
 This calculus sits above and below the gums and leads to gingivitis and periodontitis.
 We use an ultrasonic scaler to remove this calculus and plaque restoring your oral and gingival health.
 Subgingival calculus can lead to tissue and bone loss and in the long term mobility of teeth.